 Support microfinance at local level

-Societe Generale has chosen to focus its microfinance activities in those countries in which it provides universal banking products and services.
-It lends its support via its subsidiaries, granting refinancing lines to MFIs (microfinance institutions) in local currency and acquiring minority stakes in MFIs.
-The MFI partners facilitate access to credit for communities that are unable to open a bank account and, in doing so, feed the local economies.
+Societe Generale has chosen to focus its microfinance activities in those countries in which it has a presence as a universal bank.
+It lends its support via its subsidiaries, granting refinancing lines to microfinance institutions (MFIs) in local currency and acquiring minority stakes in MFI.
+In 2016, the Group granted EUR 120 million microfinance credit lines of which EUR 10 million in France granted to 37 MFIs.

-In France, Societe Generale has been an active supporter of ADIE (French association for the right to economic initiative) since 2006, providing refinancing lines for its microfinance activity in mainland France and the overseas departments and contributing to the financing of its accompanying actions.
+In France, Societe Generale is a partner ADIE (Association pour le droit à l’initiative économique) since 2006, providing refinancing lines for its microfinance activity in mainland France and the overseas departments and territories, and contributing to the financing of its support actions.